wentuoc/tp/docs/DeveloperGuide.md

 **Decoupling:**
 - By segregating responsibilities, it makes the code easier to maintain and extend.

+**Testability:**
+- The design supports unit testing by allowing test-specific HelpCommandTest to capture and verify the output.

 ##### 11.2 Implementation Details

 ###### Component Level: HelpCommand Class